morays-community/morays-doc/docs/source/getting_started.rst

     # Copy Morays sources
     cp ~/morays-docs/nemo_src/OCE/*   ~/nemo_v4.2.1/tests/DINO_GZ21/MY_SRC/

-.. warning:: This step is expected to be a temporary solution until Morays sources will be merged into a future official NEMO release.
+.. warning:: Morays sources are compatible with NEMO_v4.2.1 only for now.
+This is expected to be a temporary solution until Morays sources will be merged into a future official NEMO release.
+Now if you dare, you can still try to adapt them for a use with a more recent NEMO version.

 Experiment patch